AierLab/illusion-inspired-design/README.md

 This repository is powered by the **INDL Dataset**, which is central to our research.
 It is used for generating both training and testing data, offering a diverse range of synthetic illusions that challenge traditional perception algorithms.

 All experimental results are available in **Weights & Biases (wandb)** for easy visualization and analysis.
+You may train it and see the result of validation.

 ---